+Maintenance

-Maintenance Lubricating and Greasing Instructions
+Lubricating and Greasing Instructions

 The engine should be well oiled and greased in order to run properly.

-You should regularly lubricate all side rods and linkage components to prevent them from squeaking.
-Use light household oil and follow the lubrication points marked "L" in the figure below.
+Regularly lubricate all side rods, linkage components and pickup rollers to prevent them from squeaking.
+Use light household oil and follow the lubrication points marked "L" below.
 Do not over-oil.
 Use only a drop or two on each pivot point.